dnlbowers/modern-buddhism/README.md

 The hero image depicts Geshe Kelsang Gyatso, who was the founder of the New Kadampa Tradition.
 He is smiling and waving as if welcoming the user to the page.
 Behind him is the NKT's primary temple, which holds great significance.
 The temple pictured hosts two of the NKT's international festivals and is within the grounds of Manjushri Meditation center, considered the hub of the NKT's global operations.
 ![About page hero image](docs/screenshots/about-hero-img.jpg)
 #### *Quote:*
-The quote included on the about page is "We Need Modern Ideas, But We Also Need Ancient Wisdom." which perfectly sums up the page's subject matter that begins with what the NKT is.
+The quote included on the about page is "We need modern ideas, but we also need ancient wisdom." which perfectly sums up the page's subject matter that begins with what the NKT is.

 ### **Teachings page**:
 #### *Hero-Image:*
 This image is Geshe Kelsang Gyatso sat on what is commonly called a throne at one of the traditions international festivals.
 The throne is where a teacher sits to expound the oral lineage passed from teacher to disciple, and so it was appropriate for a page discussing the core beliefs of the philosophy in his own words.
 ![Teaching page hero image](docs/screenshots/teachings-hero-img.jpg)
 #### *Quote:*
-The quote included on the teachings page is "Happiness And Suffering Are States Of Mind And So Their Main Causes Are Not To Be Found Outside The Mind." which compliments the subject matter of the page's content.
+The quote included on the teachings page is "Happiness and suffering are states of mind and so their main causes are not to be found outside the mind." which compliments the subject matter of the page's content.

 ### **Community page:**
 #### *Hero-Image:*
 This image is taken from behind Geshe Kelsang Gyatso, teaching at a festival.
 The intention is to show the extent of the international community attending one of these events.
 ![Community page hero image](docs/screenshots/community-hero-img.jpg)
 #### *Quote:*
-The quote on the community page is, "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us."
+The quote on the community page is, "Buddha is the doctor who gives us this medicine, and the Sangha are the nurses who assist us."
 Sangha is defined in the page's content and shows the importance and function of the community within the NKT.

 ### **Contact and Form-Feedback pages:**
 These two hero images and quotes were kept the same to simulate still being on the same page after the form is submitted.